kchien3/identifying-toxic-wikipedia-comments/README.md

 ## Future Directions
 * Investigate discrepancy between test set and training set confusion matrices.
 * Predict the five subclasses.
-* Address unintended bias (explore models that can parse tone and context and not just offensive words.)
+* Address unintended bias (explore models that can parse tone and context and not just detect the presence of offensive words.)

 ## References
 * Etim, Bassey.
 “Approve or Reject: Can You Moderate Five New York Times Comments?” *New York Times* 20 Sept.
 2016, www.nytimes.com/interactive/2016/09/20/insider/approve-or-reject-moderation-quiz.html